ReddyDivya/Books-n-Things/Books-n-Things/README.md

 # Books-n-Things

-Books-n-Things e-Commerce application is an online bookstore that allows users to purchase books online with payment functionality using Stripe & Sanity.
+I built and deployed a fully responsive Books-n-Things e-commerce application, which allows users to purchase books online using payment methods using Sanity and Stripe.

 ## Demo